nwj/nwj.sh/content/til.md

 Human intestines have glands that produce a substance called "intestinal juice".
 The modern, uninspired name for these glands is the "intestinal glands".
 But back in the past, when one could still unironically refer to oneself as a "natural philosopher", these glands were called the ["Crypts of Lieberkühn"](https://en.wikipedia.org/wiki/Intestinal_gland).

+Hippopotami secrete a red pigment, colloquially known as "blood sweat", officially called [hipposudoric acid](https://en.wikipedia.org/wiki/Hipposudoric_acid), which acts as a natural sunscreen and antimicrobial agent.

 ### Culture

 Thelonious Monk's middle name is ["Sphere"](https://en.wikipedia.org/wiki/Thelonious_Monk).
 The name comes from his maternal grandfather who had the (awesome) name: Sphere Batts.